Meg4Byte/Signal-Smoothening/README.md

 ## Introduction

-Signal smoothening is essential in electronics to reduce noise and irregularities, enhancing signal clarity and enabling accurate data analysis.
+Signal smoothing is essential in electronics to reduce noise and irregularities, enhancing signal clarity and enabling accurate data analysis.
 This project explores two key methods: tanh smoothing and quadratic smoothing, demonstrating their effectiveness and applications.

 ## Project Description